 Centrally located just south of the Naples Zoo, the Conservancy of Southwest Florida Nature Center offers a stimulating day trip that mixes fun, education and environmental consciousness.
 The large green space is fronted by the Dalton Discovery Center, which offers an array of animal and plant exhibits and hands-on interactive experiences.
 You can also get an underground look at the area’s unique water flow ways.

 The Nature Center is listed as Site #69 on the Great Florida Birding & Wildlife Trail.

 You can take kayak tours and, probably most popular, a guided electric boat tour through a winding waterway.

 Visitors to the Nature Center are apt to see manatees, turtles, snakes, innumerable bird species, and maybe even spot a gator or two.

 The Total Paradise Package

 Delnor-Wiggins Pass State Park, about 12 miles north of downtown Naples, features one of the most pristine stretches of beach you’ll find anywhere.
 While there, you can mingle with wildlife, bird-watch, stroll the shore, fish, picnic, swim, or simply lounge in a beach chair and take in the gorgeous blue-green water of the Gulf of Mexico.
-The park is maybe the best spot on Florida’s Paradise Coast for shelling.
+The park is one of the best spot on Florida’s Paradise Coast for shelling.
 There are even spots to launch boats.
 Guided tours and interpretive programs, led by experienced rangers and volunteers, occur on a regular basis.